 After-effects of Plastic Surgery

 In conclusion, plastic surgery is a specialized branch of medicine and has produced excellent results for those who have undertaken it under qualified hands.
-So, if you are looking for a way to rescue yourself from a severe deformity or illness, then do not lose hope, as your savior may be just around the corner!
+So, if you are looking for a way to rescue yourself from a severe deformity or illness, do not lose hope, as your saviour may be just around the corner!